pbinkley/rcb-manual/sections/07-books-containing-characters-not-in-the-roman-alphabet-tabular-matter-diagrams-and-illustrations.md

 tones of a picture carries with it success in exhibiting some kinds of detail.

-Another distinction to be made be- tween these processes is their different degrees of adaptability in the combining of pictorial and textual matter.
+Another distinction to be made between these processes is their different degrees of adaptability in the combining of pictorial and textual matter.
 The relief pictorial processes combine with relief printing in the production of books, the planographic processes with photo-offset printing.
-Intaglio and photogelatin proc-— esses are used for the production of pic-— torial matter separate from text but are capable of being combined with text in a bound form.
-There seems to be no good technical reason for not combining photo-— gelatin pictorial work with reproduction of text by photogelatin, though the combina-— tion has not actually entered trade prac— tice.
-Pictures made on photosensitive pa- per can also be bound into books.
-Only pictures made on transparent media for pro- jection are absolutely incapable of combi- navion wlth Gext ins bookperorm ss Anymore of these processes can be used to reproduce

-pictorial matter in a form or size that will not be bound with the text in a book but will go to the reader of the book as a separate item.
+Intaglio and photogelatin processes are used for the production of pictorial matter separate from text but are capable of being combined with text in a bound form.
+There seems to be no good technical reason for not combining photogelatin pictorial work with reproduction of text by photogelatin, though the combination has not actually entered trade practice.
+Pictures made on photosensitive paper can also be bound into books.
+Only pictures made on transparent media for projection are absolutely incapable of combination with text in book form.
+Any or all of these processes can be used to reproduce {% include pagebreak.html canvas=185 %} pictorial matter in a form or size that will not be bound with the text in a book but will go to the reader of the book as a separate item.

-Photoengraving and Photo-Offset
+## Photoengraving and Photo-Offset
-The fundamental elements of the

-photo-offset process have been explained in the chapter on the reproduction of out-— of-—print books and have received further reference in the chapter on the photo- offset reproduction of typescript books.
+The fundamental elements of the photo-offset process have been explained in the chapter on the reproduction of out-of-print books and have received further reference in the chapter on the photo-offset reproduction of typescript books.

-The first part of the photo-offset process is the fundamental one in the re- production of pictorial matter in large editions, because it appears not only in the production of books by photo-offset, but also as an intermediate stage in the preparation of line cuts and photoengrav— ineseior relief printing'.
+The first part of the photo-offset process is the fundamental one in the reproduction of pictorial matter in large editions, because it appears not only in the production of books by photo-offset, but also as an intermediate stage in the preparation of line cuts and photoengravings for relief printing.

 The first stage in this process is the making of a photographic negative.
-While photolithographers have developed the use of film and paper negatives, photo-— engravers have remained loyal to the wet plate process for making negatives.
-There Homomvechnological reason for this; it is the result rather of the traditions of the craft.
+While photolithographers have developed the use of film and paper negatives, photoengravers have remained loyal to the wet plate process for making negatives.
+There is no technological reason for this; it is the result rather of the traditions of the craft.

 The photographic negative is then transferred to a sensitized metal surface.
-The image is burned on to a zinc sheet that has been coated with albumen and am-— monium bichromate, the unfixed emulsion is washed off, and the zine surface is inked.
+The image is burned on to a zinc sheet that has been coated with albumen and ammonium bichromate, the unfixed emulsion is washed off, and the zinc surface is inked.
 Up to this point the photo-offset process and photoengraving process are the same.
-So far as the chemical quality of the met- al surface is concerned, it would be ready to be clipped on to.a photo-offset press.
+So far as the chemical quality of the metal surface is concerned, it would be ready to be clipped on to a photo-offset press.
 But an additional stage is necessary if the metal is to be prepared for relief printing.

-The additional step, required for the sake of using the relief printing prin- ciple, is an application of an acid etch to the prepared zinc sheet.
+The additional step, required for the sake of using the relief printing principle, is an application of an acid etch to the prepared zinc sheet.
 The inked plate is dusted with powdered resin or
 "dragon's blood," which adheres to the ink and falls off the clean metal.
-The drag-
-'on's blood is melted into place by warming
+The dragon's blood is melted into place by warming the zinc.

-the zine.
 This will protect the printing surface from acid.
 Then the zinc is bathed in acid.
-Repeated baths of acid and coat-—
-'ings of dragon's blood cut away the ex— posed parts of the plate and leave the pro-
+Repeated baths of acid and coatings of dragon's blood cut away the exposed parts of the plate and leave the pro{%- include columnbreak.html canvas=185 col=2 -%}tected parts as a raised printing surface.

-CHARACTERS NOT IN ROMAN ALPHABET, TABULAR MATTER, DIAGRAMS, ILLUSTRATIONS

-85

-tected parts as a raised printing surface.
-When the printing surface is prepared in this way, it is tacked on a wooden block and is then ready to be fitted in with linotype slugs or monotype composition in a flat-—bed press.
+When the printing surface is prepared in this way, it is tacked on a wooden block and is then ready to be fitted in with linotype slugs or monotype composition in a flat-bed press.

-Of course the two processes are not in practice as interchangeable as this de- scription might make it appear.
-The photo- offset worker uses a special thin metal sheet, which may be aluminum rather than zinc; the photoengraver uses a heavier sheet of metal which he will cut up into blocks.
-He may use copper or nickel in- stead of zinc.
-The traditions of the two crafts are very different, but the chemis— try of the process is the same, save that the photoengraver must carry out an addi- tional step, namely, the acid etch.
+Of course the two processes are not in practice as interchangeable as this description might make it appear.
+The photo-offset worker uses a special thin metal sheet, which may be aluminum rather than zinc; the photoengraver uses a heavier sheet of metal which he will cut up into blocks.
+He may use copper or nickel instead of zinc.
+The traditions of the two crafts are very different, but the chemistry of the process is the same, save that the photoengraver must carry out an additional step, namely, the acid etch.

 In the photo-offset process this preparation of the printing surface is